The Joy of Sex: Pocket book

 A pocket version entitled, The Joy of Sex, the Pocket Edition was also published.
 The book won the Bookseller/Diagram Prize for Oddest Title of the Year in 1997.

 Film

 In 1984, Joy of Sex based on this book was released, directed by Martha Coolidge and written by Kathleen Rowell & J.J.
 Salter.

+In July 2026, a new film based on the book was reported to be filming in the UK, directed by Sharon Maguire and written by Maguire and Lise Mayer.

 Video game

 In 1993, a video game adaptation of the book was released for the Philips CD-i.
-It is one (possibly the first) of only 23 video games to have received the Adults Only rating from the ESRB due to its strong sexual content.
+It is the earliest known video game to have received the Adults Only rating from the ESRB due to its strong sexual content.

 Availability in public libraries

 There has been controversy over The Joy of Sex in the United States.
 Religious groups have fought to keep it out of public libraries.
 In March 2008, the Nampa, Idaho, public library board ruled in favour of removing The Joy of Sex and The Joy of Gay Sex from the libraries' shelves, making them only available upon request in the library director's office.
 The books were restored to shelves in September 2008 in response to ACLU threats of litigation.